opencog/opencog/opencog/learning/miner/README.md

 =============

 New pattern miner implementation which should eventually replace Shujing Ke pattern miner (see [learning/README.md](../README.md)).

-In its current state is it already funtional and very comprehensive, that is it shouldn't miss any pattern.
-However, due to that, it can also be very slow, possibly slower than Shujing Key pattern miner depending on the case.
-Additional heuristics and filtering techniques will be implemented as time goes.
+It is more open-ended than the old pattern miner, that is, at least in imprinciple, can reach any pattern expressible as virtual clause free pattern interpretable by the pattern matcher.
+Due to that, it can also be slower than the previous pattern miner but is easy to configure to overcome that.

 If you just want to use the pattern miner, jump straight ahead to the [Usage](#usage) Section, otherwise read on.